The following are requirements to ensure an accurate set up:

 - When the GeoLimit is set to any region e.g. ‘CZF + US’ and the client IP is not in such region, and the client IP is not in the CZ file

 To enable the NGB feature, the DS must be configured with the proper redirect URL.
 The setting for this can be found by clicking on ‘Advanced Options’ at the bottom of a Delivery Service details page, and is specified by the ‘Geo Limit Redirect URL’ field.
 An individual Delivery Service details page can be viewed by clicking on the desired Delivery Service under ‘Services’ -> ‘Delivery Services’.
 If no URL is put in this field, the feature is disabled.

 The URL has 3 kinds of formats, which have different meanings:

-- URL with no domain.
-If no domain is in the URL (like ‘vod/dance.mp4’), the router will try to find a proper cache server within the delivery service and return the redirect url with the format like ‘http://[cache server name].[delivery service’s FQDN]/[configured relative path]’
+- If no domain is in the URL (e.g. ‘vod/dance.mp4’), Traffic Router will try to find a proper cache server within the Delivery Service and return the redirect URL in the format:

-Deep Caching is a feature that enables clients to be routed to the closest possible “deep” edge caches on a per Delivery Service basis.
-The term “deep” is used in the networking sense, meaning that the edge caches are located deep in the network where the number of network hops to a client is as minimal as possible.
+Deep Caching is a feature that enables clients to be routed to the closest possible “deep” Edge-tier caches on a per-Delivery Service basis.
+The term “deep” is used in the networking sense, meaning that the Edge-tier caches are located deep in the network where the number of network hops to a client is as minimal.
 This deep caching topology is desirable because storing content closer to the client gives better bandwidth savings, and sometimes the cost of bandwidth usage in the network outweighs the cost of adding storage.
 While it may not be feasible to cache an entire copy of the CDN’s contents in every deep location (for the best possible bandwidth savings), storing just a relatively small amount of the CDN’s most requested content can lead to very high bandwidth savings.